r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 scripts used to build the Rtools43 installer.
 5090 is the version of scripts used to build the Tcl/Tk bundle.

-The version of the toolchain is also store in file `x86_64-w64-mingw32.static.posix/.version` in all the toolchain distributions and Rtools43.
+The version of the toolchain is also stored in file `x86_64-w64-mingw32.static.posix/.version` in all the toolchain distributions and Rtools43.